ZumTheZazaKing/Python-Email-Sender/README.md

 in order to resolve the problem, just turn on 'Allow less secure apps' in your account settings and everything will be ok

-you can use this link to get o the 'Allow less secure apps' switch faster: https://tinyurl.com/y6btfou5
+you can use this link to get to the 'Allow less secure apps' switch faster: https://tinyurl.com/y6btfou5